Benefits and disadvantages of a credit card

 - Credit cards work in any currency.
 Although currency conversion fees usually apply, you can use your credit card overseas to make purchases in a foreign currency.
 There are even credit cards that waive fees for international purchases, which could be useful if you often shop at overseas online stores or have an international holiday coming up.

 - Credit cards give you an emergency line of credit.
 Credit cards can be a financial safety net if you don’t have enough cash or savings to cover any unexpected costs that arise.
 Remember that you have to repay everything you owe, though.

 - Credit cards often have complimentary extras.
 Credit card features such as travel insurance, purchase protection and extended warranty insurance can save you money and give you peace of mind.
-Other value-adding features include complimentary flight offers, airline lounge passes and even free wine when you dine.
+Other value-adding features include complimentary flight offers, passes to some of the best airline lounges and even free checked bags.

-- You can consolidate debts and save money on existing balances.
+- Consolidate debts and save money on existing balances.
 Balance transfer credit cards allow you to move existing high-interest debts to a new account with a low or 0% promotional interest rate.
 This can save you money on interest charges and help you pay down debt faster.

-The downsides of spending with a credit card include:
+The cons of spending with a credit card include: